-And to our 501 first-year students—the great Class of 2021—welcome to Bowdoin.
-Today marks the start of a remarkable journey that, at its best, will include many successes and challenges, new ideas and possibilities, engagement and discovery, and ultimately, accomplishments you likely never thought possible.
+And to our 510 first-year students—the Class of 2022—today marks the start of a remarkable journey that, at its best, will include many successes and challenges, new ideas and possibilities, engagement and discovery, and ultimately, accomplishments you likely never thought possible.

-It’s been just over a dozen weeks since we closed a great academic year with two fantastic events: Commencement for the Class of 2017, and a Reunion Weekend that brought nearly 2,000 alumni and guests returning to campus (a new record!) for three days of renewal and celebration.
+It’s been just over a dozen weeks since we closed a great academic year with two fantastic events: Commencement for the Class of 2018, and a Reunion Weekend that brought nearly 2,000 alumni and guests back to campus for three days of renewal and celebration.

 Since then it has been a busy summer.

 Faculty pursuing their research, writing, performance, and course development.
 Students engaging in research, study, or service here on campus and across the country and world, as well as all manner of jobs in all kinds of places.

 Our staff was busy preparing the campus and the programs to begin this new academic year.

 Thirty-three members of the faculty have returned from scholarly leaves this year—a period of intense focus on scholarship, art, and performance.
 And we welcome thirty-eight new tenure-track, visiting, or postdoc faculty members to this community of great teachers and scholars.

 One year after breaking ground, the new Roux Center for the Environment is now occupied, anchored by EOS and with a group of faculty from across the disciplines.
 This will be our first LEED Platinum facility, which is a significant achievement for any science building.
 We will celebrate this building and our long commitment to the teaching and study of the environment with a dedication on October 11 that will include an academic symposium and a keynote address by noted filmmaker and explorer Philippe Cousteau, grandson of the legendary Jacques Cousteau.